 Python: Can't be done without a complicated iterator comprehension in place of the lazy list.
 See the compiled code for the Python syntax.

-3.7.7 Implicit Function Application
+3.7.7 Implicit Function Application and Coefficients

-Coconut supports implicit function application of the form f x y, which is compiled to f(x, y) (note: not f(x)(y) as is common in many languages with automatic currying).
-Implicit function application has a lower precedence than attribute access, slices, normal function calls, etc. but a higher precedence than await.
+Coconut supports implicit function application of the form f(x), which is compiled to f(x), (note: not f(x)) as is common in many languages with automatic currying).